-D. GIS Layers Updated Content and Access
+V. C. GIS Layers Updated Content and Access

-Work Elements: 160: StreamNet maintaining and enhancing data management 161: GIS Data and Metadata
+161: GIS Data and Metadata

 PSMFC's GIS Center continues to support an integrated Columbia Basin fish facilities GIS data set.
-This effort eliminates multiple data sets with varying degrees of accuracy for location information, and establishes a common layer which is now shared between programs.
+This effort eliminates multiple data sets with varying degrees of accuracy for location information and establishes a common layer which is now shared between programs.
 This integrated GIS data set approach continued to support StreamNet and CAP during 2021.
 Since BPA reinstated funding to support PSMFC GIS center's StreamNet related task in 2020, the GIS center has engaged in FMWG task groups to advance development of polygons for focal species in a standardized manner that includes manager input, has assisted in improving connections between queries and GIS tools, and is working with StreamNet to improve use of PSMFC GIS layers in NPCC, PNAMP, and BPA tools.
-Some of the GIS funding provided by BPA is also being applied to scoping new data integration tools, such as a screw trap dashboard that pulls information from multiple regional data systems and its ESRI dashboard prototype version was reviewed in 2022 by BPA staff to inform further development in 2023.
+Some of the GIS funding provided by BPA is also being applied to scoping new data integration tools, such as a screw trap dashboard that pulls information from multiple regional data systems and its ESRI dashboard prototype version was reviewed by BPA staff to inform further development.